Gâteau Basque

-Gâteau Basque (etxeko bixkotxa; "cake of the house") is a traditional dessert from the Northern Basque region of France, typically filled with black cherry jam or pastry cream.
-Gâteau Basque with cream is more typical in the Southern Basque region of Spain.
+Gâteau Basque (etxeko bixkotxa; "cake of the house") is a traditional dessert from the North of Pays Basque, a region of France, typically filled with black cherry jam or pastry cream.
+Gâteau Basque with cream is more typical in the South of Pays Basque, a region of Spain.

 Description

 Typically Gâteau Basque is constructed from layers of a butter-sugar wheat flour pastry dough (in this case pâte sablée, not brisée) with a filling of either black cherry jam or almond or vanilla pastry cream.
 It has been argued that only black Xapata cherries native to the Basque Country should be used.

-The type of dough used may vary a little.
-If butter is warmed before mixing with flour the dough will be called pâte sucrée.
-If it is cold the mixing process will require more work and the dough is called pâte sablée (it is crumblier).
-The resulting textures are a little different but mostly for the initiated taster.
-The flour used is a soft wheat flour with little mineral content (that is, a refined flour, common pastry/cake flour) The proportion of sugar used also varies.
-But the principle of this cake is having a soft shortbread-type dough 3 to 6 mm thick filled with an almond pastry cream, also called frangipane, and with a shiny egg-coating.

 The dough is rolled out like a double crust pie and filled with jam or pastry cream.
 Similar to the Boston cream pie, which is a cake and not a pie, the Gâteau Basque dough produces a crumb-textured pastry that is chewy and tender.

 It is traditional to mark a Basque cross on the top if the cake is filled with black cherry jam, or to use a crosshatch pattern on top if filled with pastry cream.